Supergob/multinational-retail-data-centralisation652/README.md

 1. Cloning the repository
 2. Installing the required Python Packages
-3. Set up your dabasa credentials in a YAML file
+3. Set up your dabasase credentials in a YAML file
 4. Running the project in your environment

 ## Usage Instructions